I have a project I would like to inquire about. What is the best way to initiate contact with you?

 I have worked as an interdisciplinary scholar, research librarian, and college writing instructor.
 If you are looking for someone with a deep understanding of critical reading, writing, and publishing, and who can work with you intelligently as a writer and knowledge producer, you have found the right person.

 Why are you Giant Squid?

-Fun fact: Giant squid don't squirt ink.
+As a thinker and editor, I swim in interdisciplinary waters that can be as deep, mysterious, and wide as the giant squid's habitat.
+Moreover, fun fact: giant squid don't squirt ink.
 The waters they live in are so deep and dark that predators don't hunt by sight, so visual defenses are moot.
-However, giant squid do have enormous eyes that allow them to pick up the faintest glimmer of light in the deep oceans where they live.
-Don’t you want an editor with eyes like that noticing the nuances of what you're saying and catching your typos?
+Giant squid do, however, have enormous eyes that allow them to pick up the faintest glimmer of light in the deep oceans where they live.
+I like to imagine my eyes like a giant squid's eyes, picking up nuances of an author's ideas or vision, or noticing little typos.